Guide to Buying Real Estate With a Credit Card

 • You’ll have a hard time using credit cards directly to invest in real estate: A notable downside to buying real estate with credit cards is that you’ll likely be unable to throw a credit card onto the table to close a real estate transaction.
 You’ll have to undergo the extra step of getting a credit card cash advance.
 But be aware that card issuers might set a lower available limit for cash advances and will impose a higher APR.
 Plus, you’ll pay cash advance fees.

 • You’ll face high interest rates: If you have to draw a cash advance against your credit card to buy real estate, you’ll face expensive APRs, compared to other financing sources, like a personal loan.
-According to the latest Federal Reserve data, the average credit card rate across all account types is 15.13%.
-By comparison, the average personal loan rate for a 24-month term is 8.73%.
+According to the latest Federal Reserve data, the average credit card rate across all accounts with balances is currently 22.76%.
+By comparison, the average personal loan rate is 12.36%.

 • You’re taking on a lot of risk: How credit cards work is that they let you purchase goods and services, even if you don’t have the cash to cover the full amount, immediately.
 The caveat, however, is that you’ll need to repay the amount either in a lump sum when your statement is due or over time.